 - You will have your bags scanned before you enter the Borobudur temple complex.

-Honestly, a visit to Borobudur Temple is an absolute must of you are in Indonesia and have time for a visit to Yogyakarta.
+Honestly, a visit to Borobudur Temple in Indonesia is an absolute must of you are in Indonesia and have time for a visit to Yogyakarta.
 I had seen this magnificent structure on Instagram but I can tell you nothing absolutely nothing will even do it justice unless you are seeing them with your own eyes.
 It is a sight I hope never to forget in my entire life and I hope it is one you get to see as well.
 I can now say I have seen the largest Buddist temple in the world and I stood in awe at its magnificence.

 How to get to Yogjakarta